 Housing discrimination occurs when someone treats you unfairly because of your protected class in the rental, sale, insuring, or financing of a home.
-Protected classes include race, color, national origin, religion, sex, disability, familial status, military status (state protection), and sexual orientation (local protection).
+Protected classes include race, color, national origin, sex, religion, familial status, disability, military status, sexual orientation, gender identity, source of income, or immigration status.
 Discrimination could include denying housing, limiting housing options, or applying different criteria, terms, or conditions based on your protected class.

 The Fair Housing Center serves all residents of Lucas and Wood counties.
 Our services are free and confidential, and there are no income requirements.
 Fair housing laws apply to all individuals; everyone is a member of a protected class.